Higher algebra of $A_\infty$ and $\Omega B As$-algebras in Morse theory II: The -category of -algebras ?

+These two maps are not equal, the square does not commute.
 The map $G \circ F$ is in particular not a morphism of dg-coalgebras, and as a result does not belong to $\mathrm{HOM}_{\mathsf{dg-Cog}}(A,C)_n$.
 It ensues that the composition fails to be lifted to higher morphisms with this naive approach.